BBj Object Creation and Assignment

 Description

 Assignment of a number or string to an object variable copies the value.
-For example, after executing these lines of code, subsequent changes to X will not affect X!
-In addition, subsequent changes to Y$ will not affect Y!:
+For example, after executing these lines of code, subsequent changes to X will not affect X!and subsequent changes to Y$ will not affect Y!:

 LET X! = X